-Okay, there are lots of news stories out there about SEO.
+Okay, there are lots of stories out there about SEO.
 I got the idea to write this long form (for me at least) exposé after reading Alistair Barr’s great article, “Mobile Devices Upend Google Search”.
 There were many references from professionals who are at bigger companies than my own – even WPP.

 What I want to do is give the SEO prospect a better understanding of SEO as a topic, including why there are so many different directives, and how to move forward in enacting better SEO for their company.